k1915361/ku_django_frontend/README.md

     FileSystemStorage(location="/tmp").save(in_memory_file_obj.name, in_memory_file_obj)
 ```

-This method is tested and working, but, the zip format would not allow users to view the dataset content.
-Therefore unzipping this file and saving as a folder is necessary.
 The data type is not a File or ZipFile but DJango's `TemporaryUploadedFile` with methods from `UploadedFile`, read the documentation.

-## Choosing python version for debugging

-VS Code

-`ctrl + shift + p`
-`>Python: Select Interpreter`
-Choose `Python 3.11.10 64-bit usr/bin/python`
-Or Choose the python version that have been used for the project development.

-Download extension:
-Python Debugger
-v2024.12.0
-Microsoft

-`ctrl + shift + p`
-Choose `Debug: Select and Start Debugging`
-Choose `Python Debugger: DJango`

-Add breakpoints to where you want to view variable content, instead of using print() function.

 ## Installing Django